jatinsihag2345/Ethara_prompt_Task/Prompt.md

 Ensure:

+* Proper spacing on all devices
 * Responsive typography
-* Proper spacing
-* Flexible grids
+* Flexible layouts
-* No overflow issues
+* No horizontal overflow
 * Touch-friendly interactions

 ---